How to Get Rid of Green Arrows in Excel Office 365 (Visual Guide)

-If you’ve ever been working on a spreadsheet in Excel and noticed those little green arrows in the corner of a cell, you’ve probably be frustrated and wanted to remove them.
+If you’ve ever been working on a spreadsheet in Excel and noticed those little green arrows in the corner of a cell, you’ve probably been frustrated and wanted to remove them.

 Thankfully Microsoft Office 365 has provided an option to get rid of them.
 So how do you get rid of the little green arrows in Excel?
 The process is actually very simple: